smart-edge-open/edgeservices/README.md

 Before configuring Edge Node server from automation scripts below (see chapter 7.3), modify its configuration files, so that automation scripts will be ready to accept incoming connections from Controller:
 1. Open file: <br>
    `./scripts/ansible/deploy_server/vars/defaults.yml` <br> and  modify Controller IP address and port, like: <br> `enrollment_endpoint: "1.2.3.4:8081"`.
-2. Copy Controller ROOT CA certificate to the following folder: <br>`/etc/pki/tls/certs/controller-root-ca.pem`.
+2. Copy Controller ROOT CA certificate from Controller using `docker cp edgecontroller_cce_1:/artifacts/certificates/ca/cert.pem` to local controller folder first and then copy it to the following folder: <br>`/etc/pki/tls/certs/controller-root-ca.pem` on the Edge node.
 3. Now you are ready to to run automation scripts.